MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

         else:
             print(result_str)
         # [END output_result]

+    if **name** == "**main**":
+        main()
     ```

-    >**Note**: Much of the code above makes the output look more readable.
-Its purpose is actually very simple: to print the results of the analysis.

-7. Running the entire code from step 1 returns JSON like you observed earlier in the lab.
-For example:

-    ```json
-    {

- "id": "",
- "status": "Succeeded",
- "result": {
-  "analyzerId": "prebuilt-layout",
-  "apiVersion": "2025-11-01",
-  "createdAt": "",
-  "warnings": [],
-  "contents": [
-   {
-    "path": "input1",
-    "markdown": "",
-    "kind": "document",
-    "startPageNumber": 1,
-    "endPageNumber": 1,
-    "unit": "pixel",
-    "pages": [
-     {
-      "pageNumber": 1,
-      "angle": 0,
-      "width": 2580,
-      "height": 3433,
-      "spans": [
-       {
-        "offset": 0,
-        "length": 2269
-       }
-      ],
-      "words": [
-       {
-        "content": "Documents",
-        "span": {
-         "offset": 2,
-         "length": 9
-        },
-        "confidence": 0.996,
-        "source": "D(1,213,217,768,201,768,296,214,310)"
-       },
-       {
-        "content": "to",
-        "span": {
-         "offset": 12,
-         "length": 2
-        },
-        "confidence": 0.999,
-        "source": "D(1,802,200,906,197,906,293,803,295)"
-       },
-       {
-        "content": "Store",
-        "span": {
-         "offset": 15,
-         "length": 5
-        },
-        "confidence": 0.998,
-        "source": "D(1,947,196,1218,189,1219,285,947,292)"
-       }
-    ...
-    ```

-    >**Tip**: To actually run the code in your own environment, you will need to follow the setup and configuration instructions shared at the start of the code sample.
-    ><details>
-    ><summary>Click to see those instructions:</summary>
-    >Create a Python file in a code editor such as Visual Studio Code and call it sample.py.
-Make sure you have Python 3.9 or later installed.
-Navigate to the directory containing this file in your terminal.
-Install dependencies in the terminal with the command:
-    > `python -m pip install azure-ai-contentunderstanding azure-identity`.
-Then run the script in the terminal with the command: `python sample.py`.
-    ></details>
+    The code connects to the Content Understanding tool in your Foundry resource, and submits a document file to the *prebuilt-receipt* analyzer.
+The analyzer runs asynchronously, and returns the results of the analysis in the JSON format you saw in the **Result** tab.

 ## Summary

 In this exercise, you explored Azure Content Understanding in Foundry and learned how it transforms unstructured content into structured, usable data.
 You tried out three analyzers, each building on the previous one in capability:

-- **Read**: Extracts raw text from documents without interpreting structure or meaning—answering, "What text is here?"
+- **Read**: Extracts raw text from documents without interpreting structure or meaning.
-- **Layout**: Goes a step further by capturing structure, hierarchy, and positioning—including tables—answering, "How is this content organized?"
+- **Layout**: Goes a step further by capturing structure and hierarchy.
-- **Document fields**: an analyzer that uses a combination of capabilities to extract fields, organize them into cohesive categories, and generate insights—answering, "What does this content mean and what should I do with it?"
-Content Understanding analyzers like this one sometimes require deploying additional AI models (such as chat completion and embedding models) to handle complex extraction needs.
+- **Receipt**: A document -specific analyzer that uses a combination of capabilities to extract text values and map them to data fields.

 You also learned how developers can integrate Content Understanding into applications using the **Python SDK**, which enables programmatic analysis of documents outside the Foundry playground.